 Human behavior suggests that people are hardwired to retaliate when they have been hurt by another person.
 Our pride or self-esteem is injured.
 Our expectations or dreams are disappointed.
 We lose something very valuable to us and want recompense for the damages.

-But there are other resistances which block our motivation to forgive.
+But there are other resistances that block our motivation to forgive.
 Automatic thoughts or beliefs impede us from forgiving others.
 We tell ourselves, “I won’t forgive because he/she never accepts responsibility for what he/she does,” or “I would be a hypocrite if I forgave because I do not feel like forgiving” or “Forgiving is only for weak people.”

 Explanations for behavior can also get in the way.
 When someone hurts us or lets us down we tend to assign internal causes for behavior to others.
 We argue that it is based on personality or character traits.
 We tell ourselves, “He’s just so forgetful or careless,” or “She doesn’t appreciate me,” or “She did that purposefully.”
 We judge them harshly.

 Forgiveness has a huge impact on our own health and emotional wellbeing.

 But when we do something wrong or hurtful/disappointing we tend to excuse our own behavior by attributing external causes.
 In those cases we say, “My child made a mess,” or “There was a car accident on the highway.”
 We tend to let ourselves off the hook and give ourselves permission to fail.

 This is what psychologists call the “Fundamental Attribution Error.”
 We assign total responsibility or blame to others for their behavior while explaining away our own negative actions in terms of situational factors.
 In other words, it’s not our fault because insert excuse here.
 It’s important to note that understanding and accepting the error in behavior does not relieve the offending person of moral responsibility.
 Forgiving someone does not cancel out the consequences of their actions.